xguse/movingthelamppost/blog/html/_sources/2013/06/14/arthropod_genomics_symposium_2013____notre_dame.txt

 - almost every gene included new 5' or 3' UTR...
 - promoter switching linked to certain lines where Broad in activated or deactivated by ecdysone
 - environmental perturbations reveal totally new genes
-- neural specific expressed isoforms have LONG 3' extentions
+- neural specific expressed isoforms have LONG 3' extensions
-- 18 loci where there is almost exactly overlaped (sense/antisense) transcription (seems protein coding too but I am not sure)
+- 18 loci where there is almost exactly overlapped (sense/antisense) transcription (seems protein coding too but I am not sure)
 - in general: the **least certain** part of any annotation is the non-coding regions
 - **RESOURCE:** MANY cell lines used to produced transcriptomes for public use
 - cell lines unique and represents different "test tubes" for biological questions